- Start early on

 Don’t forget the fun snacks

 Kids love snacking, and there is nothing worse than a hungry or thirsty kid when out hiking.
-Make sure you pack sufficient quantities of your children’s favourite snacks and drinks to reward them and keep them happy throughout the walk outside.
+Make sure you pack sufficient quantities of your children’s favorite snacks and drinks to reward them and keep them happy throughout the walk outside.
 When they are older, you can make them carry their own small backpacks with snacks and water by themselves.

 Don’t set your hiking goals too high